microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/opentypeextension-post-opentypeextension.md

 ## Permissions

-Depending on the resource you're creating the extension in and the permission type (delegated or application) requested, the permission specified in the following table is the least privileged required to call this API.
+Depending on the resource you're creating, the extension and the permission type (delegated or application) requested, the permission specified in the following table is the least privileged required to call this API.
 To learn more, including [taking caution](/graph/auth/auth-concepts#best-practices-for-requesting-permissions) before choosing more privileged permissions, search for the following permissions in [Permissions](/graph/permissions-reference).

 | Supported resource | Delegated (work or school account) | Delegated (personal Microsoft account) | Application |
 |:-----|:-----|:-----|:-----|